-A brow lift reduces the wrinkles in the forehead and returns the eyebrows to a more youthful position, giving a fresher, more relaxed appearance.
+A brow lift (browplasty) reduces the wrinkles in the forehead and returns the eyebrows to a higher position.
 It can also decrease the appearance of extra upper eyelid skin.

-As well as reducing the wrinkles on the forehead and lifting sagging eyebrows, it is also possible to permanently modify some of the muscles that form creases between the eyebrows (glabella) and crows feet, producing a more permanent solution to these lines, similar to the effect of antiwrinkle treatment injections.
+As well as reducing the wrinkles on the forehead and lifting eyebrows that have dropped, it is also possible to permanently modify some of the muscles that form creases between the eyebrows (glabella) and crows feet, producing a more permanent solution to these lines, similar to the effect of antiwrinkle treatment injections.

 Frequently Asked Questions

-Anyone with sagging eyebrows, which often contributes to excess skin on the upper eyelids, or wrinkles on the forehead.
+Anyone with eyebrows that have dropped lower, which often contributes to excess skin on the upper eyelids, or wrinkles on the forehead.
 Patients with significant eyebrow asymmetry can also have this corrected at the time of surgery.
-If you have a long forehead, then this can also be corrected with a browlift, although this means accepting more obvious scars after the surgery.
+If you have a long forehead, then this can also be corrected with a forehead shortening browlift, although this means accepting more obvious scars (at the hairline, rather than in the hairline) after the surgery.

-This depends on the way you are ageing, as people age at different rates – the right time is when the sagging eyebrows and wrinkles are bothering you.
+This depends on the way you are ageing, as people age at different rates – the right time is when your eyebrows have dropped and wrinkles are bothering you.
 Most people have browlifts between 45-65 years old, although ages vary from people in their 30s to 70s

 A brow lift lifts the eyebrows into a higher position, often together with weakening the muscles that produce lines on the forehead.